Department/Office InformationPolitical Science

 - 2020 Artinian Travel Award, Southern Political Science Association

 - 2018 Small Research Grant, American Political Science Association

 - 2017 Travel Grant, Louis Rakin Foundation

-- 2016 Best Paper Award, Foreign Policy Analysis Section, American Political Science Association
+- 2016 Best Paper Award, Foreign Policy Section, American Political Science Association

 - 2015 Research Grant, Eisenhower Foundation

 - 2015 Frederick M. Jablin Doctoral Dissertation Award, International Leadership Association

 - 2013 Fellowship, Hartman Center and the David M. Rubenstein Special Collections Library

 - 2013 Aleane Webb Dissertation Research Fellowship, Duke University

 - 2013 Research Grant, Program for the Study of Democracy, Institutions, and Political Economy